2023 Club Officers

 Affiliate Club Appointed Representatives on the Board of Directors:

 Halifax Youth Sailing

 Hobie Fleet 80

 Basic Membership is a family membership that entitles the member (and immediate family members) to the use of club boats and facilities.
-Dues are $150 per calendar year per family for 2018.
+Dues are $200 per calendar year per family.
 Members who join after September 30 will be paid-up for the current year and the entire following year.
 Members may sail any boats that they are qualified to sail as often as they wish without additional charge.
 Since HSA is a non-profit organization, all members are encouraged to volunteer their time to do the club's work.